 - When you’re ready to use them, simply thaw the croutons to room temperature and then crisp them on a baking sheet in a 250 degree F oven for about 10-15 minutes.

-How I use these homemade croutons:
+How I use them:

 - Stuffing – Instead of buying a bag of stuffing mix around the holidays, I like to coarsely crush up a recipe of these croutons to use in their place!